konflux-ci/konflux-ci/README.md

 Create a Kind cluster using the provided config in this repository.
 The config tells Kind to forward port `9443` from the host to the Kind cluster.
 The port forwarding is needed for accessing Konflux.

+### Machine requirements

+The deployment requires 8GB of free RAM.

 ### Installing the dependencies